Angela Merkel, Boris Johnson agree on Brexit goal, but not how to reach it | DW | 21.08.2019

-In talks with German Chancellor Merkel, British Prime Minister Johnson reiterated his calls for a renegotiation of the UK's divorce from the EU to avoid a no-deal Brexit.
-Merkel has said the deal will not be reopened.
+In talks with German Chancellor Merkel, British PM Johnson reiterated a call to renegotiate the UK's divorce from the EU.
+Both leaders said they want to avoid a no-deal Brexit, but differ on how to achieve it.

 German Chancellor Angela Merkel and British Prime Minister Boris Johnson met in Berlin on Wednesday and discussed a way forward on Britain's exit from the EU.